hashicorp/terraform-provider-azuread/docs/guides/service_principal_oidc.md

 See the [official documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-github) for more details.

+### Configure Azure Active Directory Application to Trust a Generic Issuer

+On the Azure Active Directory application page, go to **Certificates and secrets**.

+In the Federated credentials tab, select **Add credential**.
+The 'Add a credential' blade opens.
+Refer to the instructions from your OIDC provider for completing the form, before choosing a **Name** for the federated credential and clicking the **Add** button.

 ## Configuring Terraform to use OIDC

 ~> **Note:** If using the AzureRM Backend you may also need to configure OIDC there too, see [the documentation for the AzureRM Backend](https://www.terraform.io/language/settings/backends/azurerm) for more information.